Top three reasons to hike the Narrows

 Min. age requirements:

-- Children between the ages of 5 and 12 may join these day-hiking tours, but only on a case-by-case basis
+- Children as young as 12 may join these day-hiking tours, but only on a case-by-case basis.

 Getting there and meeting location